|

 some 1,000 more under its Capital Modernisation Fund.
 With such a wide range of networks, websites and mediated access

 points, there’s plenty of opportunity for the public to get confused about what is available where and from whom.
+The e-Envoy The Government has recognised that it must take a firm hand over targets, quality and standards for

 information age government.
 So each department has an Information Age Champion [15], a senior official whose job is to